Update, 13 April 2022 – Using the new Google Ads API, this solution is no longer possible.

 We recently spoke to one customer who was reconsidering their subscription because they’d hired a PPC agency.
 They found via the Account Dashboard that a lot of their cost was going into Search Partners, so we showed them this fix.

 Ultimately, they decided the savings alone were worth their annual investment, chose to retain their subscription, and booked additional training with us to learn what else Optmyzr could help them achieve.

-More reading on Google Search Partners
+Additional Reading on Search Partners Theory

 If you’re newer to pay-per-click advertising or haven’t explored Search Partners extensively, check out this introductory article from Amy Bishop via Search Engine Journal.

 We also know that not everyone has access to Optmyzr.
 So if you happen to use Supermetrics, here’s a great article from Seer Interactive on how to pull this data and fix part of the problem.

 To test this out in Optmyzr, start your free trial and see how much of your ad spend is going towards underperforming Search Partners placements.